Welcome to Dr. Kate Brilakis' Learning Portal

 Structure/shape of a protein determines its Function!

-a mutation = an error in the DNA sequence
+a mutation = an error in the DNA sequence, the "code"

 is a triglyceride =

-One glycerol monomer and three fatty acid monomers
+1 glycerol monomer + 3 fatty acid monomers

 ----------------------------------------------------------------------------------------------------------------------